maslovakate/AWS-DE-Certification/README.md

 ETL stands for Extract, Transform, Load.
 It's a process used to move data from source systems into a data warehouse.

 Extract:
-- Retrieve raw data from source systems, which can be databases, CRMs, flat files, APIs, or other data repositories.
+- Retrieve raw data from source systems, which can be databases, CRMs, flat files, APIs, or other data repositories;
-- Ensure data integrity during the extraction phase.
+- Ensure data integrity during the extraction phase;
 - Can be done in real-time or in batches, depending on requirements.

 Transform:
-- Convert the extracted data into a format suitable for the target data warehouse.
+- Convert the extracted data into a format suitable for the target data warehouse;
 - Can involve various operations such as:
-  - Data cleansing (e.g., removing duplicates, fixing errors)
+  - Data cleansing (e.g., removing duplicates, fixing errors);
-  - Data enrichment (e.g., adding additional data from other sources)
+  - Data enrichment (e.g., adding additional data from other sources);
-  - Format changes (e.g., date formatting, string manipulation)
+  - Format changes (e.g., date formatting, string manipulation);
-  - Aggregations or computations (e.g., calculating totals or averages)
+  - Aggregations or computations (e.g., calculating totals or averages);
-  - Encoding or decoding data
+  - Encoding or decoding data;
-  - Handling missing values
+  - Handling missing values.

 Load:
-- Move the transformed data into the target data warehouse or another data repository.
+- Move the transformed data into the target data warehouse or another data repository;
-- Can be done in batches (all at once) or in a streaming manner (as data becomes available).
+- Can be done in batches (all at once) or in a streaming manner (as data becomes available);
 - Ensure that data maintains its integrity during the loading phase.

 ## Managing ETL Pipelines
-ETL Pipelines must be automated in some reliable way
+ETL Pipelines must be automated in some reliable way.
-- AWS Glue
+- AWS Glue;
-- Orchestration services
+- Orchestration services:
-  - EventBridge
+  - EventBridge;
-  - Amazon Managed Workflows for Apache Airflow [Amazon MWAA]
+  - Amazon Managed Workflows for Apache Airflow [Amazon MWAA];
-  - AWS Step Functions
+  - AWS Step Functions;
-  - Lambda
+  - Lambda;
-  - Glue Workflows
+  - Glue Workflows.

 # Data Sources

 ## 1. JDBC (Java Database Connectivity)
-- Platform-independent
+- Platform-independent;
-- Language-dependent
+- Language-dependent.

 ## 2. ODBC (Open Database Connectivity)
-- Platform-dependent (thx to drivers)
+- Platform-dependent (thx to drivers);
-- Language-independent
+- Language-independent;
-- Raw logs
+- Raw logs;
-- API’s
+- API’s;
-- Streams
+- Streams.

 # Common Data Formats